-Regarding the 2% TA funding, MDEQ is currently evaluating the best approach(es) to utilizing this new option.
-Because the associated funding is subject to the CWSRF cash draw proportionality rules, MDEQ is also considering a change from the traditional 83-1/3%: 16-2/3% Federal:State cash draw method, to the cash draw method outlined in 40CFR35.3155(d)(5)(ii), where the entire amount of the required state match will be disbursed on eligible loan projects before any capitalization grant funds are drawn; then, the Federal proportional share drawn from the capitalization grant will be 100%.
+Regarding the 2% TA funding, MDEQ continues to evaluate the need to implement this new option along with implementation of the cash draw method outlined in 40CFR35.3155(d)(5)(ii), where the entire amount of the required state match will be disbursed on eligible loan projects before any capitalization grant funds are drawn; then, the Federal proportional share drawn from the capitalization grant will be 100%.
 This will allow the state match funds to be disbursed as loans, be repaid, and revolve in perpetuity in the WPCRLF (as anticipated by the State Legislature), while allowing all TA spending to come directly from capitalization grant funds.
-As with the other FY-22 and after funding and associated new federal requirements, this 2% TA funding will not be implemented at this time, but will be held over for implementation next FY, and described in complete detail in the FY-23 IUP.
+This 2% TA funding will not be implemented at this time, but may be implemented in a future FY, and thus described in detail in the corresponding future IUP.